Frequently Asked Nursing Home Abuse Questions

 -

 If your case involves a wrongful death, we recommend getting in touch with a lawyer as soon as reasonably possible.
-While you are due your grieving period, nursing homes are known to destroy evidence, and the faster we can be aware of the situation, the more we can recover.
+While this may be difficult, nursing homes are known to destroy evidence; the faster we can be aware of the situation, the more we can recover.